Real-time data insight and foresight with analytics: a case study for a large cellular network provider

 Even if the solution for the data collection is found, storing such an enormous amount of data is not even a hard task, it’s almost ridiculous.
 And let alone storing this data, how do you analyze it?
 And in real-time?

-Here at Admixer, we follow a 4-step framework to parse, collect, store, and analyze this amount of data landing in a clear project’s roadmap (see below):
+Here at Admixer, we follow a 4-step framework to parse, collect, store, and analyze this amount of data landing in a clear project’s roadmap.
+For all four steps, we need to cover the high availability (HA) requirements, which will multiplicate the amount of storage twice.
+The parsing of the data should cover HA as well, as another component of the system.

 - Creating reports for phone numbers